gasparesganga/gasparesganga.com/labs/jquery-loading-overlay/index.md

 Sets the maximum value for the *progress* element.

 ##### `size`
-Size of elements in **percentage** relative to the LoadingOverlay.
+Size of elements expressed in **percentage** relative to the LoadingOverlay size.
 Note that the computed value will be constrained between `minSize` and `maxSize`.
 Each element will then be resized according to the computed value and its *Resize Factor*.
+You can specify a fixed size expressed in any CSS unit passing a *string* (options `minSize` and `maxSize` will be ignored in this case).
 Use `0` or `false` if you wish to fully control the size of the elements via custom classes.

 ##### `minSize`